 - Consistency in reporting -

-Marketing funnels are a lot like road maps - they show you exactly what steps you need prospective franchisees and customers to take in order for them to become successful customers.
-This means that it will help you keep your marketing strategies organized and help you be able to pinpoint exactly which strategies are working and where you can improve.
+Marketing funnels are a lot like road maps - they show you exactly what steps you need prospective franchisees and customers to take for them to become successful customers.
+This means that it will help you keep your marketing strategies organized and help you be able to pinpoint precisely which strategies are working and where you can improve.